rluyck/Road_accidents_Belgium/README.md

 -look for patterns/major contributors to deadly accidents<br>
 -where and why do most deadly accidents occur?<br>
+-visualize map per municipality using geopandas<br>
 -create model to make predictions<br>

+### Beware

+-Original dataset uses "dead" i.o. "death"<br>
+-Project is ongoing, some plots may not look very nice, will be corrected for final results.

 ## Current findings (project ongoing)